Princeton, North Carolina, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to get the necessary kind.
-Many adapters that you can buy are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. It's important that you find the right kind.
+A lot of adapters currently being sold are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount